tsinghua-lau/rust-key/assets/sound_readme.txt

 Sound Asset Instructions:

-You need to place a sound file named "sound.mp3" in this directory.
+You need to place a sound file named "sound.wav" in this directory.

 Recommended sound file:
 - Format: WAV, MP3, or OGG